 After a thrilling day on the windswept moors, nothing beats sinking into a sumptuously soft sofa and warming your toes in front of a crackling wood burner.
 We have a fantastic selection of holiday cottages in and around St Neot, from romantic retreats for two with hot tubs, to big houses for large groups, some with swimming pools, games rooms and cinema rooms to keep everyone entertained.

-Here are a few of our favourite St Neot cottages:
+Here are a few of our favourite cottages around St Neot:

-- Largin Gwel – a spacious barn with a hot tub, sleeping six guests and one dog, 2.5 miles from St Neot.
+- Largin Gwel – a spacious barn with a hot tub, sleeping six guests and one dog

-- Nuthatch Lodge – a romantic couples’ retreat with blissful countryside views, sleeping two guests, 3.5 miles from St Neot.
+- Nuthatch Lodge – a romantic couples’ retreat with blissful countryside views, sleeping two guests

 For a wider choice of holiday escapes, have a browse of our cottages in Cornwall.